vyca2017/content/content/reference/platform/authorization/permission-queries.md

 alias: iox3aqu0ee
 path: /docs/reference/platform/authorization/permission-queries
 layout: REFERENCE
-description: GraphQL permission queries leverage the power of GraphQL to define data requirements in a straight-forward way.
+description: GraphQL permission queries allow you to express permissions by leveraging the power of GraphQL queries.
+This is a simple and powerful combination.
 tags:
   - platform
   - permissions